Our Story

 4. Oil it if needed

 If your spoon starts to get dry and sad, rub on some food-safe mineral oil or beeswax with a towel.
-Think of it as moisturizer for your spoon—ashy spoons are not the vibe.
 We offer this service free of charge as part of our lifetime guarantee.
 Reach out to us on the contact form or bring it by a market and we will be happy to fix it up.